pglevy/sms-com/5ws.md

 I teach popular music on the piano through playing by ear, strong core foundation of rhythm, melody & harmony using the chord-based system.

-I will also teach healthy vocal for those who are interested in
+I will also teach voice for those who are interested in singing while playing the piano, to achieve the wholesome experience of both worlds.